Learn how to make a space themed marble run with flying Comet and rocket launch!

 The intrepid marble starts its journey at the top of the marble run.

-It then zig-zags along four dowel tracks before hopping onto a flying comet, which whirls it around, before sending it hurtling down three more tracks.
+It then zig-zags along four dowel tracks before hopping onto a flying comet, which whirls it around, and sends it hurtling down three more tracks.
 Then, just when you think it’s over, it jumps onto a rocket and is launched back to the top…

-…but that’s not the end, the sneaky marble has rolled through a hole to the back of the stand!
+…but that’s not the end, the marble has rolled along the back of the stand…

 Step by step guide